Published on April 5, 2022

-Pilates had a relatively small following through the decades following its invention; however, its popularity exploded around the turn of the century when the benefits of Pilates became more apparent.
-According to the Pilates Foundation, more than 12 million people currently practice Pilates worldwide.
+Although Pilates gained a modest following in its early years, it experienced a surge in popularity around the 21st century as its benefits became widely recognized.
+According to the Pilates Foundation, more than 12 million people now practice Pilates globally.

 What Is Lagree Fitness?